HaLoRA: Hardware-aware Low-Rank Adaptation for Large Language Models Based on Hybrid Compute-in-Memory Architecture: Experiments and Analysis

-\textbf{Case study.} We showcase the outputs of LoRA and HaLoRA with and without noise, respectively.
-Table \ref{tab_cases} indicates the cases from the ARC-e dataset.
-We can find that noise would lead to the nonsense output from the LoRA-finetuned LLaMA 3.2 1B, while the HaLoRA-finetuned one shows strong robustness capability.
-Moreover, considering the noise-free setting of case \#2, HaLoRA-finetuned LLaMA 3.2 1B can generate the right answer while LoRA-finetuned one would fail.
-This phenomenon is consistent with Table \ref{table_main} that HaLoRA demonstrates better performance under a noise-free setting.
+We showcase the outputs of LoRA and HaLoRA with and without noise, respectively.
+Table \ref{tab_cases} indicates the cases from the ARC-e dataset and corresponding answers of the LoRA-finetuned and HaLoRA-finetuned LLaMA-3.2 1B models.
+In this table, we present the input question, ground truth, answers without noise, and answers with Gaussian noise at a level of 2e-2.
+We can find that noise would lead to the nonsense output from the LoRA-finetuned LLaMA-3.2 1B, while the HaLoRA-finetuned one shows strong robustness capability and still generates the correct answers.
+Such a phenomenon is consistent with Fig. \ref{intro_fig}.
+Specifically, LoRA-finetuned LLM can generate the correct answers (i.e., Answer1 for the first case) at a noise-free setting, but fails with noise and generates nonsense output "1/2/3/4".
+Meanwhile, the HaLoRA-finetuned model shows superior robustness capability and consistently generates the right output: The correct answer is Answer1.

+Moreover, considering the noise-free setting of the second case, HaLoRA-finetuned LLaMA-3.2 1B can generate the correct answers while LoRA-finetuned LLaMA fails, corresponding to the conclusion shown in Table \ref{table_main} that HaLoRA demonstrates better performance under a noise-free setting.
 Specifically, HaLoRA gets an average score of 67.6, which is higher than the 62.3 of LoRA.

+In this paper, we propose deploying finetuned LLMs on a hybrid CIM architecture, i.e., pretrained weights on RRAM and LoRA branches on SRAM.
+RRAM-only CIM achieves high energy efficiency but suffers from inherent noise characteristics and complex write-verify operations \cite{ne_cim}, while SRAM-only CIM provides noise-free computation but is limited by its volatile nature and low storage density \cite{nn_cim}.
+Therefore, we conduct hardware simulation on the energy costs, circuit area, and average performance comparing four strategies, including 1) both on GPU (A100), 2) both on RRAM, 3) both on SRAM, and 4) pretrained weights on RRAM and LoRA branches on SRAM.